Write the truest sentence you know.

 I’ve been alive for a half-century.
 I’ve been a follower of Jesus all my life, but I only discovered his word about 10 years ago and it changed my world.
 So I’m deeply passionate about helping others discover why the Bible is so aptly called “the living word.”

-And we are the proud parents of four young adults who range in age from 22 down to 16.
-This is us.
+And we are the proud parents of four young adults who range in age from 23 down to 17.
+This is us (see above).

 Thanks for joining me.
 I do hope you will stay awhile and that you’ll take away something good and something worth sharing.
 God bless.